The Master Magnesium Compound

 It’s important to note that oral magnesium presents unique challenges for many individuals.
 For many, these challenges become barriers to restoring intracellular magnesium levels effectively.

 Magnesium oxide, common in popular dietary supplements, could have a fractional absorption in the gut as small as 4 percent, which can prevent one seeing the benefits needed.

-If one was to ingest the commonly recommended (albeit modest) adult dosage of 300-400 mg magnesium per day in this poorly absorbed form, it could equate to a usable dosage of only 12-16 mg.
+If one was to ingest the commonly recommended (albeit modest) adult dosage of 300-400 mg magnesium per day in this poorly absorbed form of medicine, it could equate to a usable dosage of only 12-16 mg.